 We moved into our new building in 2015.
 We now have a modern, well-resourced learning areas are both spacious and bright and children engage in learning experiences both indoors and out.

 Oak Field has a fantastic P.T.A. and we encourage all parents and the wider community to be involved in school life as possible.
 We work closely together and hold a variety of events throughout the year including fayres, discos, social evenings and day trips.

-As Headteacher, I consider myself privileged to work with warm, friendly staff and enthusiastic, polite children.
 I would urge you to visit the school to meet the staff and children and experience first-hand the atmosphere that makes Oak Field the wonderful school it is.